gvalkov/gitolite-sshkey-form/README.rst

 view.

-Since *gitolite-sshkey-form* needs a ``REMOTE_USER`` to be set by your application server, you most likely already have a better service against which to authenticate commits (centralized authentication).
-The described functionality might be useful if your authentication backend does not contain all the necessary information (full name, email) or in cases where it is easier to manage your git identity separately.
+Since *gitolite-sshkey-form* needs a ``REMOTE_USER`` to be set by your application server, you most likely already have a better service against which commits can be authenticated (some form of centralized authentication).
+The described functionality might be useful if your authentication backend does not contain all the necessary information (full name, email) or in cases where it is easier to manage your git identities separately.

 Setup